-Over harvest is having a big impact on L. porteri populations in Northern Mexico, US populations are mostly threatened by recreational vehicles and grazing.
+Overharvest is having a big impact on L. porteri populations in Northern Mexico, whereas U.S. populations are mostly threatened by recreational vehicles and grazing by domesticated livestock.

 Wild Harvesting Impact On Other Species:

 L. porteri is easily confused with many lookalikes, causing unintentional harvest of non-target plants.
-Much of the Ligusticum genus is impacted by wild harvest, the genus contains many “wild carrot” and “licorice root” plants that are popular with foragers.
+Much of the Ligusticum genus is impacted by wild harvest, as the genus contains many species of plants that have been called variations of “wild carrot” and “licorice root” and are popular with foragers.

 Recommendations for industrial and home use: